 Species turnover rate (the balanced component of ß-diversity) for herbivorous aculeates was stable (lack of significant differences between stages I and II and between II and III), but differed for predators and kleptoparasites.
-For predators, species turnover rate increased, whereas for kleptoparasites it decreased (Table 2, Fig. 5, Table A5).
-In contrast, changes in dominance structure (gradient component) were small and similar for all the three groups of Aculeata (Fig. A3).
+For predators, species turnover rate increased, whereas for kleptoparasites, it decreased (Tables 2 and A5, Fig. 5).
+In contrast, changes in dominance structure (gradient component) were small and similar for all three groups of Aculeata (Fig. A3).

 Table 2.
-Estimated means and 95% confidence intervals (CIs) for beta generalized linear models (GLMs) of species turnover rates for the analysed successional stages and different trophic groups of Aculeata.
+Estimated means and 95% confidence intervals (CIs) for beta generalized linear models (GLMs) of species turnover rates for the analyzed successional stages and different trophic groups of Aculeata.